awslabs/mlspace/BFF_AUTHENTICATION_DOCS_README.md

 - Security considerations
 - Troubleshooting sync issues

-The documentation is comprehensive, well-structured, and provides both high-level guidance and detailed technical instructions for all aspects of BFF authentication configuration and deployment.
+The documentation is comprehensive, well-structured, and provides both high-level guidance and detailed technical instructions for all aspects of enhanced authentication configuration and deployment.